 The process of building trust and a working relationship among partners is part of the spirit of participatory research and should be described in the application.
-Applicants should include a plan to provide information related to the project back to the target community/school.
+A strong application will describe steps towards developing and maintaining a longterm working relationship with collaborating team members and organizations/ schools.
+Applicants should include a plan to provide information related to the project back to the involved communities/schools.

-Community is broadly defined as any group of individuals sharing a common characteristic, such as culture, language, race, ethnicity, gender, age, sexual orientation, or other attribute that might impact the effectiveness of tobacco control programs.
+Community is broadly defined as any group of individuals sharing a common characteristic, such as culture, language, race, ethnicity, gender, age, job classification, sexual orientation, or other shared attributes that might impact the effectiveness of tobacco control programs.